 UNDERGROUND FACILITIES DAMAGE PREVENTION

-PLEASE NOTE: The items herein are only highlights of Idaho Code, Section 55, Chapter 22.
-For your protection or for more information, see the complete chapter.
+PLEASE NOTE: The items below are only highlights of Idaho Code, Section 55, Chapter 22.
+For your protection or for more information, see the complete chapter at one of the above links.
 You owe it to yourself to have a complete understanding of this important regulation.

-An excavator who damages an underground facility must notify the facility owner, and must not bury it until the facility owner has the opportunity to look at the line and make necessary repairs.
-The facility owner can collect for damages if they are a member of the established call center.
+An excavator who damages an underground facility must notify the facility owner and must not bury the facility until the facility owner has the opportunity to look at the facility and make necessary repairs.
+The facility owner can collect for damages if the owner is a member of the established call center.

 The excavator may be held liable for any damages to the underground facility if this code is not followed.
 The facility owner may be liable if the owner is not a member of the established call center.
 Willful or malicious damage to a field-marked underground facility shall cause the excavator to be liable for the costs incurred by the owner for the repairs.